 Your tires are the contact point between the vehicle and the road, so it should be no surprise that they should be cared for properly.
 Some people think that replacing them in a timely manner is enough and while that is correct, it’s much more than that.
+As recommended, you should know the right way of tire roatation and always check their air pressure.

 Caring and replacing your tires would be a lot easier once you understand what the label means.
 To explain the figure, we used the Suzuki Celerio’s tire specs.